Riddle1001/NeuralNetwork_hitchance_aw/README.md

 `C:\\Users\\Owner\\AppData\\Roaming\\EiuNDcMuKwIRKrPXEsTrJreP\\vFYfAogessHCds`

-This is my aimware directory, change it to yours
+This is my aimware directory, change it to your aimware directory location, where your luas are stored

 After you have done that download the mapped_data.txt file and place it into your aimware folder